Nathan Hare: Career

 At San Francisco State, the Black Student Union demanded an "autonomous Department of Black Studies."
 Hare was soon involved in a five-month strike to establish such a department.
-The strike was led by The Black Student Union, and backed by the Third World Liberation Front and the local chapter of the American Federation of Teachers.
+The strike was led by the Black Student Union and backed by the Third World Liberation Front and the local chapter of the American Federation of Teachers.
 A broad range of students and professors participated in the strike, which also included community leaders and the Black Faculty Union headed by Hare.
 Mel Stewart was also a member of the Black Faculty Union, but Hare was the only one invited to become a "quasi-member" of the Central Committee of the Black Student Union.
 (Student Danny Glover was on the committee prior to his years of becoming a successful Hollywood actor.)
-Student Ronald Dellums spoke almost daily at the noonday strike rallies; he later became a politician, serving in the U.S. Congress and as Mayor of Oakland, California.
+Student Ronald Dellums spoke almost daily at the noonday strike rallies; he later became a politician, serving in Congress and as Mayor of Oakland, California.

-The student-faculty strike disrupted university operations, and contributed to the firing of the president John Summerskill and resignation of his successor, Robert Smith.
+The student-faculty strike disrupted university operations, and contributed to the firing of President Summerskill and resignation of his successor, Robert Smith.
 The next president was S. I. Hayakawa, a semantics scholar.
 (He later was elected as a U.S. Senator).
 Hayakawa used a hard-line strategy to put down the five-month strike, declaring "martial law" and arresting a crowd of 557 rallying professors and students (the overwhelming majority of whom were white).
 Weeks later, on February 28, 1969, Hayakawa dismissed Hare as chairman of the newly formed black studies department, the first in the United States, effective June 1 of that year.
-Then, Hare met with the Black Student Union and members of the Black Studies faculty as unofficial "Chairman in Exile" until the end of the Fall.
+Then, Hare met with the Black Student Union and members of the Black Studies faculty as unofficial "Chairman in Exile" until the end of the fall.

 Ten years earlier, in 1959, while doing graduate study in Northwestern University's Medill School of Journalism, Hare had been a part-time clerical assistant to Roger F. Hacket, the white editor of the Journal of Asian Studies.
 Hare was inspired to dream of editing a "Journal of Negro Studies" ("Negro" was the commonly used word among blacks in 1959).
 During the next decade, Hare published articles in such magazines and periodicals as: Ebony, Negro Digest, Black World, Phylon Review, Social Forces, Social Education, Newsweek, and The Times.

 Months after being fired from San Francisco State, Hare teamed with Robert Chrisman, a black faculty member of the college's English Department, and Allan Ross (an independent white intellectual who owned the Graphic Arts of Marin printing company near Sausalito).
 They founded the journal, The Black Scholar: A Journal of Black Studies and Research) in November 1969.
 The three had met at a bar frequented by San Francisco State faculty members in nearby Stonestown.
 Hare and Chrisman chipped in $300 each to launch the journal, working from a room that Ross made available to them rent-free in the Graphic Arts building.
 Ross came to the journal space after his own work to set type into the night.